-Covington has worked as a guest conductor with the symphonies of St. Louis, Utah, Virginia, Portland (ME), Monterey (CA), and the Oregon Mozart Players, and in the 2019-2020 season he will make debuts with the North Carolina Symphony and the Reno Chamber Orchestra as well as a return engagement with the Kansas City Symphony.
-He has served as a cover conductor for the Philadelphia Orchestra, the Los Angeles Philharmonic, Pittsburgh Symphony, Atlanta Symphony, Kansas City Symphony, San Diego Symphony, The Florentine Opera Company (Milwaukee, WI), and the Britt Festival Orchestra (Jacksonville, OR).
+Covington has worked as a guest conductor with the symphonies of St. Louis, Utah, Virginia, Portland (ME), Monterey (CA), and the Oregon Mozart Players, and in the 2019-2020 season he will make debuts with the San Diego Symphony, North Carolina Symphony and the Reno Chamber Orchestra as well as a return engagement with the Kansas City Symphony.
+He has served as a cover conductor for the Philadelphia Orchestra, the Los Angeles Philharmonic, Pittsburgh Symphony, Atlanta Symphony, Kansas City Symphony, San Diego Symphony, and the Florentine Opera Company (Milwaukee, WI).
 He has also worked with the Tonhalle Orchester Zürich as part of the 6th International David Zinman Conducting Masterclass.
 In 2014, Covington was selected by members of the Vienna Philharmonic to attend the Salzburg Festival as a recipient of the Ansbacher Fellowship for Young Conductors.
 In 2012, he competed in the prestigious Malko Conducting Competition in Copenhagen, Denmark, where he conducted the Danish National Symphony for a jury headed by Lorin Maazel and was the youngest participant to advance to the third round.
 Covington also worked with the New Japan Philharmonic in the 2012 Tokyo International Conducting Competition and advanced to the semi-final round.

 In the summers of 2011 and 2012, Covington attended the Aspen Music Festival as a fellowship student in the American Academy of Conducting at Aspen where he worked closely with Robert Spano, Larry Rachleff, and Hugh Wolff as well as other guest conductors throughout the summer.
 He has also conducted the Fort Worth Symphony Orchestra in a masterclass with Miguel Harth-Bedoya and for two summers studied at the Pierre Monteux School for Conductors.